glennhenry/cs-notes/docs/database-system/13-query-processing/query-processing.md

   ![Tuple-based join](./tuple-based.png)
    Source : Book page 719

 - **Block-Based** : The block-based algorithm is an improvement over tuple-based algorithm.
-It involves considering a block of tuples instead of individual tuple.
-Furthermore, to reduce the disk I/O operation, we will store as many tuple from the outer set in main memory.
+It involves considering a block of tuples instead of individual tuple, to reduce the disk I/O operation.
+Furthermore, we will store as many tuple from the outer set in main memory.

-#### Two-Pass Algorithm
+### Two-Pass Algorithm

 One-pass algorithms read data from disk, process it, and write the result back to the disk.
 In contrast, **two-pass algorithms** read from the disk again after writing the result.

 Two-pass algorithm can be based on sorting and hash.
 Sorting-based algorithms use sorting technique to organize data in the first and second pass.
 Hashing-based algorithms use hash functions to partition the data into buckets in the first pass and second pass.

-##### Sorting-Based
+#### Sorting-Based

 Example of sorting-based algorithms :